sewpafly/post-thumbnail-extras/README.txt

 = Features =

-* Provides a shortcode as a wrapper for the `wp_get_attachment_image` call.
-Allows your posts to quickly change the picture in your posts without wading through HTML (nice if your post-thumbnails change width or height due to a theme change or you have cropped them with another tool -- this will always pull the latest image from wordpress).
+* Provides a shortcode for embedding post-thumbnails.
+Authors can quickly change pictures in posts without wading through HTML.
+This can be awesome in several ways: if your post-thumbnails change the width or height due to a theme change, or if you have cropped them with another tool -- this will always pull wordpress' latest image).
 * Includes a hook into the media library to create the above shortcode.
-* Add and manage post thumbnails via the media screen.
+* Add new post thumbnails via Wordpress Settings &rarr; Media.

 = Future Plans =

-In the future, there will be support for changing the default option, and any other ideas I can come up with.
 Submit any other ideas at https://github.com/sewpafly/post-thumbnail-extras/issues.

 == Installation ==